Chinna Mul Peria Mul: Plot

 A blind woman Radha's roommate Usha is murdered by a man, who leaves behind his bracelet.
 Radha stumbles upon the bracelet and reads the man's name – Anand – on it via Braille.
-When Anand returns to collect the bracelet, Radha, having anticipated he would come to murder her as well, stabs him in the stomach with scissors.
+When Anand returns to collect the bracelet, Radha, having anticipated he would come to murder her as well, stabs him in the stomach with a pair of scissors.